How you use fill flash is a question many photographers struggle with. Flash adds another level of complexity to

 This is why you need to control both your camera’s exposure settings and your flash settings manually.
 Learning to do this gives you the freedom to be more creative with how you light and expose your photographs.

 High contrast conditions or when your subject has a strong backlight are challenging.
 The automatic settings on your camera and flash might not provide you with the style of photos you want.
-Light coming into your lens is more challenging to expose well for.
-The camera will rarely manage an auto-exposure well in these circumstances.
+Light coming into your lens is more challenging to expose well.
+The camera will rarely manage auto-exposure well in these circumstances.

-Being in control of your shutter speed and aperture settings manually allows you to balance your exposure with the power of the flash.
+Being in control of your shutter speed and aperture settings manually allow you to balance your exposure with the power of the flash.

 It takes time and practice to master, but it is worth persevering with.
 Learn to understand the principles of balancing the light to achieve the exposure you want.
 Then you’ll unleash so much more of your creative potential as a photographer.